adamsilver/fdpb/registration.md

 - visually-impaired users will hear the instructions when using a screen reader; and
 - motor-impaired users will find it easier to select a field thanks to the larger hit area.
 This is because clicking a label will move focus to the control.

-The `for` attribute associates the label with an input using its `id` value.
-This is one of the reasons we should ensure `id`s are unique.

 We might tempt ourselves into omit labels for particular forms in order to save space but this is not something to go minimal on.
 Every field needs a label.

 ## Placeholders